Wayland the Smith: Völundarkviða

-According to Völundarkviða, the king of the Finns (the Old Norse term for the Saami people) had three sons: Völundr (Wayland) and his two brothers Egil and Slagfiðr.
+According to Völundarkviða, the king of the Finns (the Old Norse term for the Sámi) had three sons: Völundr (Wayland) and his two brothers Egil and Slagfiðr.
 In one version of the myth, the three brothers lived with three Valkyries: Ölrún, Hervör alvitr and Hlaðguðr svanhvít.
 After nine years, the Valkyries left their lovers.
 Egil and Slagfiðr followed, never to return.
 In another version, Völundr married the swan maiden Hervör, and they had a son, Heime, but Hervör later left Völundr.
 In both versions, his love left him with a ring.
 In the former myth, he forged seven hundred duplicates of this ring.

 Later, King Niðhad captured Völundr in his sleep in Nerike and ordered him hamstrung and imprisoned on the island of Sævarstöð.
 There Völundr was forced to forge items for the king.
 Völundr's wife's ring was given to the king's daughter, Böðvildr.
 Niðhad wore Völundr's sword.

 In revenge, Völundr killed the king's sons when they visited him in secret, and fashioned goblets from their skulls, jewels from their eyes, and a brooch from their teeth.
 He sent the goblets to the king, the jewels to the queen and the brooch to the king's daughter.
 When Böðvild takes her ring to Völundr for mending, he tricks and seduces her, and gets her pregnant.
 Later, he flies to Niðhad's hall where he explains how he has murdered the king's sons, fashioned jewelry from their bodies and fathered a child with Böðvild.
 The crying king laments that his archers and horsemen can't reach Völundr, as the smith flies away never to be seen again.
 Niðhad summons his daughter, asking her if Völundr's story was true.
 The poem ends with Böðvild stating that she was unable to protect herself from Völundr as he was too strong for her.